rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 RethinkDB's realtime architecture can be compared to MongoDB's oplog, but offers a much higher level of abstraction.
-RethinkDB's feeds integrate seamlessly with the query computation engine, and allow you to subscribe to changes on queries, not just raw replication changes on data.
+RethinkDB's feeds integrate seamlessly with the query computation engine, and allow you to subscribe to changes on query results, not just raw replication data.
 This architecture dramatically reduces the time and effort necessary to build scalable realtime apps.

 In addition to the realtime push architecture, RethinkDB offers a